p-org/PSharp/Samples/README.md

 P# Samples
 ====================
-A collection of samples that show how to use the P# framework to build or systematically test asynchronous, event-driven applications.
+A collection of samples that show how to use the P# framework to build and systematically test asynchronous, event-driven applications.

 ## Where to start
 If you are new to P#, please check out the **PSharpAsLibrary** or **PSharpAsLanguage** samples.